A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging

 \subsubsection{Remarks}

 Unlike the original formulation described in Section~\ref{Ssec:BUQO-var-form}, the proposed formulation does not look for the distance between set $\tca$ and set $\Sc$.
-Instead, the solution to~\eqref{eq:BUQO_Fixed} provides an upper bound on this distance, and a lower bound on the distance between the MAP estimate $\xb^\dagger$ and its structure-free version, i.e., $ \| \xb^\dagger - \Gc(\xb^\dagger) \|_2 \ge \| \xb^\ddagger - \Gc(\xb^\ddagger) \|_2 \ge \text{dist}(\Sc, \tca)$.
+Instead, the solution to~\eqref{eq:BUQO_Fixed} provides an upper bound on this distance, and a lower bound on the distance between the MAP estimate $\xb^\dagger$ and its structure-free version, i.e.,

 The proposed definition of $\Sc$ could also be used in a similar way as in problem~\eqref{eq:min}, e.g. by solving

 Instead, problem~\eqref{eq:BUQO_Fixed} directly determines whether the intersection $\tca \cap \Sc$ is empty, which is sufficient for the hypothesis test, while reducing the dimension by looking for a single image.